My Dark Vanessa by Kate Elizabeth Russell

 Exiled by trauma she never chose.

-And that’s the point of this book.
+And that is the point of this book.

 It holds up a mirror.

-To the way we fail victims.
+To how we fail victims.

 Their relationship is built on what she believes is mutual respect — he loves her, worships her, always asking permission…

-Permission to rape?
+To rape?
 To manipulate?

-Vanessa is fictional.
 But her story is not.

 Girls like her are everywhere — silenced, shamed, erased by the very people who should protect them.